Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions].
-And your first question comes from the line of Marc Frahm from Cowen and Company.
+[Operator Instructions] And your first question comes from the line of Marc Frahm from Cowen & Company.

 Marc Frahm

 Yes.
-Thanks for taking my question, and thanks for the clarity around BLA submission and the interim analysis.
-But I guess what is the current plan on when we will see the data that is being generated in Q3?
-Should we, do you assume that the timing would be amenable to something like an ASH presentation?
-Should we expect anything to see that this year or is it likely not until 2021?
+Thanks for the extra clarity kind of around the BLA submission and the interim analysis.
+But I guess, what is the current plan on when we will see the data that is being generated in Q3?
+Should we - it would seem that the timing would be amenable to something like an ASH presentation.
+Should we expect to see that this year?
+Or is it likely not until 2021?

 Pascal Touchon

-Thank you Marc for your question.
-As we said in previously in previous calls, we will discuss with the FDA During the [indiscernible] and then we will discussed with them regarding what would be needed for the completion of the submission as well as the possibility for us to communicate and how to communicate on the interim analogy data.

-So it all depends on the timing of this [indiscernible] anything.
-And then of course we will communicate with the agreement of the FDA at an appropriate Congress after the preview of that meeting.
+Thank you, Marc, for your question.
+As we said previously in previous call, we will discuss with the FDA during the pre-BLA meeting, the totality of that, including this interim analysis.
+And then we will also discuss with them regarding what will be needed for the completion of the submission as well as the possibility for us to communicate and how to communicate on this interim analysis data.
+So it all depends on the timing of this pre-BLA meeting.
+And then, of course, we will communicate with the agreement of the FDA at an appropriate congress after that pre-BLA meeting.

 Operator